1970 NBA expansion draft

-The 1970 NBA Expansion Draft was the fifth expansion draft of the National Basketball Association (NBA).
-The draft was held on May 11, 1970, so that the newly founded Buffalo Braves, Cleveland Cavaliers and Portland Trail Blazers could acquire players for the upcoming 1970–71 season.
-Buffalo, Cleveland and Portland had been awarded the expansion teams on February 6, 1970.
-The Braves later underwent several name changes and relocations before moving to San Diego in 1978, and to Los Angeles in 1984.
+The 1970 NBA expansion draft was the fifth expansion draft of the National Basketball Association (NBA).
+The draft was held on May 11, 1970, so that the newly founded Buffalo Braves, Cleveland Cavaliers, and Portland Trail Blazers could acquire players for the 1970–71 season.
+Buffalo, Cleveland, and Portland were awarded the expansion teams on February 6, 1970.
+Houston was also awarded a franchise, but the group backing the team was unable to come up with the US$750,000 down payment on the US$3.7 million entrance fee that was required before the 1970 NBA draft.
+The Braves later underwent two relocations, moving to San Diego in 1978 and changing their name from the Braves to the Clippers, and then relocating to Los Angeles in 1984.
 They are currently known as the Los Angeles Clippers.

 In an NBA expansion draft, new NBA teams are allowed to acquire players from the previously established teams in the league.
 Not all players on a given team are available during an expansion draft, since each team can protect a certain number of players from being selected.
-In this draft, each of the fourteen other NBA teams had protected seven players from their roster.
-After each round, where each of the expansion teams had selected one player each, the existing teams added another player to their protected list.
-In the first round, the Braves had the first pick, while the Blazers and the Cavaliers had the second and the third pick respectively.
+In this draft, each of the other fourteen NBA teams protected seven players from their roster.
+After each round, after all of the expansion teams had selected one player, each of the existing teams added another player to their protected list.
+In the first round, the Braves had the first pick, while the Blazers and the Cavaliers had the second and the third picks respectively.
 In the subsequent rounds, the Braves and the Cavaliers exchanged their order of selection, while the Blazers had the second pick throughout the draft.
 The draft continued until all three teams had selected eleven unprotected players each, while the existing teams had lost two or three players each.